 Academic related activities are used to determine a student's official last date of attendance at First Institute and determine the effective date of active and withdrawn enrollment statuses.
-A student must participate in a discussion or submit online at least one academic related activity for each online day scheduled for the week to be considered in attendance and actively participating.
+A student must participate in a discussion or submit online at least one academic related activity per week to be considered in attendance and actively participating.
 Online class attendance will be documented based on the class activities assigned online class activity as defined in the course syllabus and course activities checklist.
 An online class week is defined as 12 AM CST Monday and ends on Sunday 11:59 CST, unless otherwise indicated.
 The following activities are considered academically related activities for attendance:

-- 1. Submission of a gradable assignment, such as a paper, test, exam or quiz. - 2.
+- 1. Submission of a gradable assignment, such as a paper, test, exam, quiz or online activity. - 2.
 Participation in a gradable online discussion, as directed by an instructor, with classmates, in a way that is substantively and academically related to the enrolled course.